What is a Title Tag? SEO Guide for Beginners

 Key Takeaways

-- Title tags are one of the strongest on-page ranking signals and directly influence click-through rates
+- Title tags are one of the strongest on-page signals for how Google presents and understands your page, and they directly influence click-through rates

 - Keep them under 60 characters with your primary keyword positioned near the beginning